amirshapkota/house-price-prediction-demo/README.md

 scikit-learn's linear regression model to predict the house prices based on the features.

-The model is evaluated using Mean Squared Error (MSE), trained using a linear regression algorithm
+The model is evaluated using Mean Squared Error (MSE), trained using a linear regression algorithm.

 After training, the model can predict house prices for new data.